Jita81/Sudoku/README.md

 ## 🙏 Acknowledgments

-- Originally created for Kudzai Muza with love and care
+- Originally created for Kudzai with love and care
 - Built with React, TypeScript, and Tailwind CSS
 - Inspired by classic Sudoku gameplay
 - Special thanks to all contributors